trys/trysv4/content/blog/ux-workshop.md

 Coming to the table with a beginners mind keeps your interviewing bias to a minimum, even if you are an expert in the field.
 The whole exercise really brought home what a great skill interviewing is.

-Another great technique that persisted throughout the day, was focusing on past and current experiences.
+Keeping focus on past and current experiences was a theme that persisted throughout the day.
 Questions about a previous holiday will yield more accurate answers than those about a potential future holiday.

 ## Jobs, pains & gains